-To finish, a highlight layer is added to brings out the depth of the shapes.
-For these areas I usually use pure unmixed colours, sometimes though with a touch of white.
-Go easy with the application of paint, at this stage less is more: small highlight areas make a contour look sharper or much deeper, you can also use the ‘dry brush’ technique (wiping most of the paint onto a rag before painting the object) this will give the paint layer a textured look.
+To finish, a highlight layer is added to bring out the depth of the forms.
+For these areas, I usually use pure unmixed colours, sometimes though with a touch of white.
+Go easy with the application of paint, at this stage less is more: small highlight areas make a contour look sharp or deep, you can also use the ‘dry brush’ technique (wiping most of the paint onto a rag before painting the object) this will give the paint layer a textured look.

-At this stage I repainted the gems with the darkest tone to prepare for the next step: adding the shine.
+At this stage, I repainted the gems with the darkest tone to prepare for the next step: adding the shine.

-To achieve the magical shine finish I painted the gems using Liquitex iridescent inks and an acrylic medium base.
+To achieve the magical shine finish, I painted the gems using Liquitex iridescent inks and an acrylic medium base.
 Golden touches were made using Rub ‘n Buff Gold Leaf heavily in areas of gold and then very lightly across most of the mask to give a glittering finish.
-Finally a Gloss Varnish was painted over the whole mask.

 The rings are made using Armature Wire and Epoxy-Clay.
 The details are painted with iridescent ink and finished with thin blue and purple ribbon.

 The Goblin King’s Mask

-I shaped out a basic nose and mouth with modeling clay, heated the Worbla again and laid it over the top of the clay.
+I shaped out a basic nose and mouth with modelling clay, heated the Worbla again and laid it over the top of the clay.
 I used sculpting tools to carefully sculpt the nose and mouth shapes into the Worbla, continuing with the heat gun I used a chopstick and a sewer to work the shapes into the forehead.

-For the horns I measured then cut out EVA foam with a craft knife.
-I wrapped the shapes in thick armature wire to add texturing to the horns.
+For the horns, I measured then cut out EVA foam with a craft knife.
+I wrapped the shapes in thick armature wire to add texture to the horns.
 There was extra wire at the base of the horns that was fused to the back of the facemask to give the structure stability (photos of the back structure work can be seen in the hand and arm photo set).

-Once the horns had been fused to the face mask I used two part epoxy sculpt to fill in holes, define features, and build the forehead decoration.
+Once the horns had been fused to the face mask, I used two-part epoxy sculpt to fill in holes, define features, and build the forehead decoration.

 Thick armature wire was then wrapped around the knuckle area and used to wrap around the dowel stick that forms the base of the arm.
-Epoxy sculpt was then used to form the shape of the hand and wrist.
+Epoxy sculpt was then used to create the shape of the hand and wrist.

 The ends of the fingers remained open underneath, as this side will be fused to the mask.
-The finger bone Worbla was fused to the knuckles and then carefully wrapped around, but not touching, the wire, in order to give the bones more shape.
-After creating the shape of the fingers, I then wrapped the hand, making an extra ball of Worbla for the wrist and then wrapping the rest of the arm.
+The finger bone Worbla was joined to the knuckles and then carefully wrapped around, but not touching, the wire, to give the bones more shape.
+After creating the shape of the fingers, I then covered the hand, making an extra ball of Worbla for the wrist and then wrapping the rest of the arm.

-Finally I cut shapes to define the hand, knuckle and wrist bones, then filled in any open spaces with epoxy sculpt.
+Finally, I cut shapes to define the hand, knuckle and wrist bones, then filled in any open spaces with epoxy sculpt.
 The finished hand was then fused to the face using a combination of Contact cement in front and armature wire and Worbla behind for structure and stability.
-As you can see in the last photo of this set, the wire from the horn runs down to the cheek, and two strands of wire extend from the hand going behind the cheek bone area then dividing and connecting behind the Horn wire.
+As you can see in the last photo of this set, the wire from the horn runs down to the cheek, and two strands of wire extend from the hand going behind the cheekbone area then dividing and connecting behind the Horn wire.